RMS Empress of Ireland: Protecting the site

 In the province of Quebec, shipwrecks are not afforded explicit protection.
 However, in 1999 the wreck was declared a site of historical and archaeological importance and thus became protected under the Cultural Property Act and was listed in the register of Historic Sites of Canada.
 This was the first time that an underwater site had received this status in Quebec.

-This protection was important because, unlike Titanic, Empress of Ireland rests at the relatively shallow depth of 40 m.
+This protection was important because, unlike Titanic, Empress of Ireland rests at the relatively shallow depth of 22 fathom.
 While accessible to skilled recreational divers, the site is dangerous due to the cold water, strong currents and restricted visibility.
 As of 2009 six people had lost their lives on the dive.